 "It is clear [that the ISIS member responsible for the contact] welcomed [his Hamas contacts] in peace, referred to them as dear brothers, related positively to their activity, prayed for them that Allah will not deny them their reward, referred to their dead as martyrs, said that collaboration between the two sides is good for the Islamic ummah and so on.
 Moreover, at the same time as we are discussing [the correspondence], a rumor spread that the brothers in Sinai declared Hamas as apostates.
 The representative of the brothers in Sinai condemned the leaders of Hamas for their 'claim' that the brothers declared them apostates [rather than acknowledging that Hamas leaders are indeed apostates], and called it an attempt to sully the relationship between the sides.
 The response from Hamas was that they hadn't heard that the brothers had declared them apostates, and that these were false statements intended to impede the relationship which is based on shared religion and values!!"

-"In conclusion, I say that we are obliged to put before the brothers who are in contact with the apostate Hamas and to the commanders who stand behind them, that they must kill any of them that they can who are still alive.
+"In conclusion, I say that we are obliged to bring the brothers who were in contact with the apostates of Hamas and the commanders who stand behind them - those of them who are still alive - to justice.
 We must draw the attention of the brothers in command to the true understanding of the relationship between them and Hamas, the apostates, and to the proper mechanism of dealing with them, as explained above.
 [It should be clarified to the commanders] that they must declare before [Hamas] that they are apostates, to notify them that they have abandoned Islam, and to denounce them.

 Written by Abu Maram Al-Jazairi"